UC-Davis-molecular-computing/nuad/README.md

 ### Installing NUPACK and ViennaRNA

+Recall that if you are using Windows, you must do all installation through [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) (Windows subsystem for Linux).

 Install NUPACK (version 4) and ViennaRNA following their installation instructions ([NUPACK installation](https://docs.nupack.org/start/#maclinux-installation), [ViennaRNA installation](https://www.tbi.univie.ac.at/RNA/ViennaRNA/doc/html/install.html), and [ViennaRNA downloads](https://www.tbi.univie.ac.at/RNA/#download)).
-(If you do not install one of them, you can still install nuad, but most of the useful functions specifying pre-packaged constraints will be unavailable to call.)
+If you do not install one of them, you can still install nuad, but most of the useful functions specifying pre-packaged constraints will be unavailable to call.

-If installing on Windows, you must first install [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and then install NUPACK and ViennaRNA from within WSL.
 After installing ViennaRNA, it may be necessary to add its executables directory (the directory containing executable programs such as RNAduplex) to your `PATH` environment variable.
 (Similarly to how the `PYTHONPATH` variable is adjusted above.)
 NUPACK 4 does not come with an executable, so this step is unnecessary; it is called directly from within Python.

 To test that NUPACK 4 is installed correctly, run `python3 -m pip show nupack`.